bionic-brahma/mllibbydev/README.md

-# ODDBOOT_Python_module
+# ML Lib

-The module contains the ML and DL algorithms purely build  and customised to be used in the ML tasks especially related to Lymphomap Inc.
+Feel free to update and fork in cae you feel it necessary.